BayaderJ/The-Secure-Automated-Landing-Zone/README.md

 Below is the visual layout of the project codebase:

 ![alt text](image.png)
-### What is Modular Infrastructure?
+### Why Modular Infrastructure?
 Instead of writing hundreds of lines of code into a single, unorganized file, this project uses a **modular design**.
-By splitting the components into dedicated folders under `modules/`, the infrastructure becomes completely reusable, highly readable, and isolated.
-This allow to scale the infrastructure cleanly—meaning we could spin up an identical testing or production environment later without changing our core code logic.
+By splitting the components into dedicated folders under `modules/`, the infrastructure becomes completely reusable, highly readable, and scalable.

 ### Folder Breakdown & Contents:

 * **`environments/development/`**: This is the core environment tracking folder.
-It functions as the infrastructure's orchestrator, housing your environment-specific files (`variables.tf`, `providers.tf`).
+It functions as the infrastructure's orchestrator, housing the environment-specific files (`variables.tf`, `providers.tf`).
 This directory is what **calls all of our modules** and passes parameters between them to initiate the build.
-* **`modules/networking/`**: Builds the foundation.
-It provisions a custom VPC, isolated private-only subnets (with private Google API access enabled), and maps out the crucial Private Network Peering Connection.
+* **`modules/networking/`**:  It provisions a custom VPC, isolated private-only subnets (with private Google API access enabled), and maps out the crucial Private Network Peering Connection.
 * **`modules/secrets/`**: Handles security.
 It provisions GCP Secret Manager to securely store and reference the database password version, keeping raw sensitive strings completely out of source control.
 * **`modules/compute/`**: Deploys the application tier.
 It handles the deployment of an internal `e2-micro` Virtual Machine instance nested inside the private subnet.
 * **`modules/database/`**: Deploys the data tier.
 It creates a private `db-f1-micro` Cloud SQL instance that communicates completely hidden from the open internet.